Hardness testing: Metals and plastics

 The hardness testing is based on the resistance of a material to an indenter.
 We use various indenters, including spheres (Brinell), pyramids (Vickers) or cones (Rockwell) for testing hardness on metals, depending on the material and normative specifications.
 The hardest material, diamond, serves as the indenter for Vickers and Rockwell.

 For metals, it is normally necessary to prepare the test surfaces of the sample before testing.
 If testing is to take place in the core area, then the sample is cut.
 The separated part is usually embedded in plastic (i.e. caked with liquid plastic and solidified into a standard-sized "section").
-This facilitates the subsequent grinding and polishing process, which is necessary during most tests for a valid execution.
-Grinding and polishing is carried out fully automatically in our laboratory.
+This facilitates the subsequent grinding and polishing process, which is necessary during most tests for valid execution.
+Grinding and polishing are carried out fully automatically in our laboratory.
 This not only ensures high productivity, but also consistent quality.

 Your benefits